• An official website of the United States governmentHere's how you know

 Claims Clinics

-Claims clinics provide tailored claims assistance to the Veteran community.
+Claims Clinics provide tailored claims assistance to the Veteran community.
 During claims clinic appointments, each Veteran or transitioning service member receives one-on-one assistance from a VA claims representative.
 The private appointment enables them to learn more about the claims process, check their claim status, or receive insight into the next steps in filing a VA claim for service-connected conditions.

 Hiring Fair